Who are the sponsor? Europcar are a hire care company working across Europe.

 Fashion Police: Europcar’s smart green has always been a winner, even if black is encroaching on their jersey, and they’ve added an odd swirl on the belly for some reason.
 Still one of the better efforts though.

 What are their targets?
-The Tour de France, as always.
-Voeckler may try to defend the King of the Mountains, but will want a stage at least, whilst Rolland wants to be in the top 5, although a crack at the King of the Mountains might be a better bet.
+Just like last year, the Tour de France, as always.
+Voeckler will be back after stage wins, whilst Rolland wants to be in the top 5, although a crack at the King of the Mountains might be a better bet.
 Voeckler may have a go at Liege Bastonge Liege as well after performing well there and at Lombardy the last couple of years.

 Components: Italian’s Colnago supply the frames for this team, who ride Campagnolo as well.
 Excellent choices.